rvermeiren/LINGI2255-Group10-Website/README.md

 ##Launching

-Normaly, the website work directly at the adress put into the database.
-If you meet a white page, verify the different step or the file permission.
+Normally, the website works directly at the address put into the database.
+If you meet a white page, check the different steps or the file permission.